ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Pros:
 - Fast, because they run in-process.
 - Can be run in an automated build pipeline and on a local development machine without requiring a deployment.
-- Less susceptible to changes during refactoring compared to unit tests.
+- Less susceptible to changes during refactoring of the code under test compared to unit tests.

 Cons:
 - The scope they test is larger than that of unit tests.
 This makes them more difficult to maintain, but still considerably easier when compared to Service and UI tests.